boldport/boldport-club-community/README.md

 Why Jekyll & GitHub?

-* free hosting!
+* [GitHub Pages](https://pages.github.com/) is a great way of hosting static sites for free, while also maintaining and sharing the site soruce from a GitHub repository
-* Jekyll is the static-site framework integrated in GitHub Pages (we could use other frameworks, but they'd all need offline generation)
+* [Jekyll](https://jekyllrb.com/) is the static-site framework integrated in GitHub Pages (we could use other frameworks, but they'd all need offline generation)
-* it seems pretty easy and popular amongst the more technically-inclined for maintaining blogs and proejct pages
+* it seems pretty easy and popular amongst the more technically-inclined for maintaining blogs and project pages

 How does it work?